 - Remember that you're a role model.
 New drivers learn a lot by example, so practice safe driving yourself.
 Teenagers who have crashes and violations often have parents with poor driving records.

 - Require safety belt use.
 Don't assume that belt use when you're in the car with your 16-year-old means a safety belt will be used when your child is driving alone or out with peers.
 Insist on using safety belts all the time.

 - Prohibit driving after drinking alcohol.
 Make it clear to your child that it's illegal and highly dangerous for a teenager to drive after drinking alcohol or using any other drug.
 While alcohol isn't a factor in most of the fatal crashes that involve 16-year-old drivers, even small amounts of alcohol are impairing for teenagers.

 - Choose vehicles with safety, not image, in mind.
 Teens should drive vehicles that reduce their chances of crashing in the first place and then offer protection from injury in case they do crash.
 For example, small cars don't offer the best occupant protection in case of a collision.
 Avoid vehicles with performance images that might encourage a teenager to speed.
 The best vehicle choice for your teenager, and for everyone else in your family, is one equipped with the latest safety technology including side airbags that protect people's heads and electronic stability control.

 Protecting You and Your Family

-For more than 50 years, Farm Bureau Insurance has provided affordable auto insurance to South Carolina drivers.
+Since 1955 Farm Bureau Insurance has provided affordable auto insurance to South Carolina drivers.
 From dependable customer service from local agents to quick claims service, we offer you the benefits you need from your insurance provider.